-HSPH determines reasonable accommodations on an individual, case-by-case basis.
-Students are required to submit current clinical documentation by an appropriate medical care professional and must include the student’s name, a diagnosis, and detail the functional limitations cause by the diagnosis.
+The School determines reasonable accommodations on an individual, case-by-case basis.
+Students are required to submit current clinical documentation by an appropriate medical care professional and must include the student’s name, a diagnosis, and detail the functional limitations caused by the diagnosis.
 This documentation should also outline the treating medical professional’s recommended accommodations.
 Additional documentation may be requested as needed.
 Please note that obtaining documentation from a medical professional can take time and, therefore, students should plan accordingly.
 Last-minute submission of documentation may result in delays in accommodations.

-Please note that the Harvard School of Public Health works to maintain privacy; however, information on functional limitations and accommodations may be shared internally on a need-to-know basis.
+Please note that the Harvard T.H.
+Chan School of Public Health works to maintain privacy; however, information on functional limitations and accommodations may be shared internally on a need-to-know basis.
 This material is released to a third party consistent with state and federal law.

 - HSPH Disability Request Form